gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-* **DevSecCon24** - June 15 - DevSecCon24 is the first virtual conference in the DevSecCon global conference series – all from the comfort of your home or office.
-Join us for 24 hours of inspiring talks about DevSecOps – the practice of building security into development processes.
-This is your chance to learn from key industry figures in a virtual environment and learn how DevOps and Security can work together to make continuously secure development a reality. - https://www.devseccon.com/devseccon24-2020/

 * **Splunk Live** June 16 - This free interactive experience will help you make better, faster decisions.
 Learn about Splunk and optimize how you turn data into action with the Data-to-Everything Platform. https://www.splunk.com/en_us/events/splunklive.html

 * **OSSEC VirtualCon** June 24, 25 - The virtual conference is open to the OSSEC community to share technical insights, lessons learned, and best practices for OSSEC. https://atomicorp.com/ossec-conference-2020/